ernstwi/tml/README.md

 nat             ::= [1-9] digit*
 ```

+Validity constraints:
+- Exactly one initial location
+- Properties on a location (or location default) must be invar
+- Properties on an edge (or edge default) must be guard, sync, or reset

 Semantic rules:
-- Exactly one initial location
-- At most one of each property per edge/edge default (guard, sync, reset)
-- At most one default
 - Local properties have precedence over defaults
-- (todo): If there is a repeated location / edge definition, properties defined later have precedence
+- If there is a repeated property, properties defined later have precedence